Northeast Passage: Ice-free navigation

 The largest ship as of 2011 is the 117,000 tonne SCF Baltica loaded with natural-gas condensate.

 In 2012, the 288 m LNG carrier Ob River became the first ship of its kind to transit the Northern Sea Route.
 The vessel completed the westbound voyage in ballast in only six days and planned to sail back to Asia in November with a full load of liquified natural gas.
 The growth in traffic has been startling.
 46 ships sailed the entire length from Europe to East Asia during 2012.
 By July 2013, the administrators of the Northern Sea Route had granted permission to 204 ships to sail during the season.
 By that time, Arctic sea ice had declined substantial especially on the Atlantic side of the Arctic.
 "On July 15 extent came within 540,000 square kilometers (208,000 square miles) of that seen in 2012 on the same date...
 (Compared to the 1981 to 2010 average, ice extent on July 15, 2013 was 1.06 million square kilometers (409,000 square miles) below average.)"
 (Summer 2012 Arctic sea ice volume reached a record low.)

 During early September 2013 the Russian battlecruiser Petr Velikiy led a flotilla of Russian navy ships with icebreaker support along the Northern Sea Route to the New Siberian Islands.
 About 400 ships were expected to transit the Russian portion of the route during the 2013 season, up from about 40 during 2012.

 On 15 September 2015, the Chinese trimaran Qingdao China set a speed record by sailing from Murmansk to the Bering Strait in 13 days.

 On 3 October 2019 Nanni Acquarone became the first Italian skipper with the Italian cutter Best Explorer to sail both Northwest Passage in 2012 and Northeast Passage with a sailboat clockwise.
-Best Explorer started 1 June 2012 from Tromsø (Norway) sailing the Northwest Passage (first Italian boat and Italian skipper) and after several years of sailing in the Pacific got the permission to follow the Northeast Passage without assistance and without a Russian on board with a crew of 5, including Salvatore Magri who sailed the Northwest Passage with Nanni.
+Best Explorer started 1 June 2012 from Tromsø (Norway) sailing the Northwest Passage (first Italian boat and Italian skipper) and after several years of sailing in the Pacific got the permission to follow the Northeast Passage without assistance and without a Russian on board with a crew of five, including Salvatore Magri who sailed the Northwest Passage with Nanni.
 In 2019 Best Explorer left Petropavlovsk Kamchatski on 3 August and crossed the Bering Strait on 19 August reaching Murmansk on 22 September.

+On 22 August 2026, vessel "PanStar Acro" became the first South Korean, and first ship of a country on Russia's Unfriendly countries list to use the passage on its journey from Busan to Felixstowe.